-Small Claims Pilot at Robson Square & Richmond Courthouses
+Small claims pilot at Robson Square and Richmond courthouses

 The process is called a simplified trial, which is a one-hour streamlined trial before an experienced lawyer who is a justice of the peace (also called an adjudicator).

 There are a couple minor differences between Robson Square and Richmond simplified trials:

 - Robson Square does not use simplified trials for financial debt claims or personal injury claims

 - Richmond courthouse does not use simplified trials for personal injury claims.